cisagov/ScubaGear/baselines/teams.md

 #### MS.TEAMS.6.2v1
 The DLP solution SHALL protect Personally Identifiable Information (PII) and sensitive information, as defined by the agency.
-At a minimum, the sharing of credit card numbers, taxpayer Identification Numbers (TIN), and Social Security Numbers (SSN) via email SHALL be restricted.
+At a minimum, sharing of credit card numbers, taxpayer Identification Numbers (TIN), and Social Security Numbers (SSN) via email SHALL be restricted.

 <!--Policy: MS.TEAMS.6.2v1; Criticality: SHALL -->